elinscott-talks/psi_k_2025/slides.typ

     Koopmans functionals...
     - impose generalised piecewise linearity condition to DFT
     - give band structures with comparable accuracy to state-of-the-art GW
-    - can be used in place of GW in BSE calculation of excitons, SOC, ...
+    - can be used in place of GW in BSE calculation of excitons, for systems with strong SOC, ...
     - are increasingly black-box
   ],
 )